jgbarah/evaluating-foss-projects/processes.md

 Ratios between new feature requests and final patches or released patches are interesting to evaluate the performance of the project in terms of how much it is coping with new requests.

-### Bug fixing

-As was said when commenting on feature requests, bug reports live too in the ITS of the project.
-But again as was the case with feature requests, it is not always easy to tell them apart from other tickets.

 In any case, the metrics discussed for new features can be applied to bug fixes too.
 There are some other intersting metrics as well:

 * Reopenend bug reports.
 Those tickets that after being considered closed, because it seemed that the bug was fixed, have to be reopened because it was not fixed at all.
 * Ratio of reopened to closed.
 Give an idea of how effective is the bug fixing process.
 If the ratio is high, that means that many bugs are assummed to be fixed when they are not, and therefore have to be reopened.

-### Tickets, all together

 Because of the difficulty of differentiating between feature requests and bug reports, in many cases it is useful to obtain the metrics for all tickets together.